scala/docs.scala-lang/_tour/implicit-conversions.md

   }
 ```

+is in scope, as well as an implicit method `Int => Ordered[Int]`, one of which is provided automatically
-is in scope, the following operation on the two lists of type `List[Int]` is legal:
+through `scala.Predef.intWrapper`, the following operation on the two lists of type `List[Int]` is legal:

 ```
 List(1, 2, 3) <= List(4, 5)